materialsproject/pymatgen/README.md

    using the pymatgen.symmetry, pymatgen.transformation and pymatgen.alchemy
    packages.
 From pymatgen v2.1 onwards, pyspglib should be automatically compiled as an extension during the install process via setup.py.
+4. pyhull 1.1+: For generation of phase diagrams.

 ### Optional Python Libraries ###

 Optional python libraries that are required if you need certain features

-1. scipy 0.10+ (highly recommended) - For use in Gaussian smearing and phase diagram construction using scipy.spatial.Delaunay.
+1. scipy 0.10+ (highly recommended) - For use in Gaussian smearing.
 2. matplotlib (highly recommended): For plotting (e.g., Phase Diagrams).
 3. PyCifRW (highly recommended): For reading and writing Crystallographic Information Format (CIF) files.
 Get it from http://pycifrw.berlios.de/ or a